2017 Stonewall Century Ride Saturday, August 5

 - What does it cost to ride the Stonewall Century?

-- Early registration is $60, online or postmarked before June 1.
-Standard registration is $65, online or postmarked between June 1 and July 30.
-Late registration is $75, online or postmarked July 31 or later and at the event.
+- Early registration is $70, online or postmarked before June 1.
+Standard registration is $75, online or postmarked between June 1 and July 15.
+Late registration is $85, online or postmarked after July 15 and at the event.
 We think the ride is a very good deal.
-You get a t-shirt, snacks, lunch, SAG support, a post-ride dinner, and a chance to win nice door prizes.
+You get a t-shirt, snacks, lunch, SAG support and post-ride dinner.

 - Where does the money go?

 The Stonewall Century is an all-volunteer effort.
 The local non-profits who benefit from the ride also help us to put on the event.
 The main beneficiary is the Stonewall Fire Protection district, which provides the refreshments at the North Lake and Stonewall Feed Stations and coordinates emergency ambulance services.
 Of course, much of the money pays our expenses: for Colorado State Patrol officers & permit, insurance, advertising, food, ice, portapotties, etc.

 The 2003 Stonewall Century Ride raised nearly $1,000 for Spanish Peaks Branch of the Red Cross, several hundred dollars for the La Veta United Methodist church, $130 for La Veta Public School's Charlie Park, and $60 for the La Veta Public Library.
 Spanish Peaks Cycling Association came out $126 in the black -- not bad for our first year.
 Thank you to all the cyclists and volunteers who made it possible!